programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Now that you've reached the end of this lesson, you should have at least one IIIF image URI and one IIIF manifest URI that you can plug into different projects and viewers and share with others as a high-quality, zoomable presentation version of your original downloaded image.
 Need inspiration for using your new manifest?
 Try creating an exhibit or digital narrative using [Exhibit.so](https://perma.cc/F4HQ-HAVH) or [Storiiies](https://perma.cc/9A6D-PLGE).

-Itching for some more IIIF action?
 For more tools and resources, see the community-built [Awesome IIIF GitHub repository](https://perma.cc/49BC-SANF).

 ## Endnotes